Rainmaking, and Droughts

 Still, droughts of modest duration and severity are fairly common in Illinois.
-Rainfall records kept by the ISWS suggest that there is one chance in two that droughts lasting 3, 6, 12 or 24 months will occur somewhere in the state every 30 months or so.
+Rainfall records kept by the ISWS suggest that there is one chance in two that droughts lasting three, six, 12 or 24 months will occur somewhere in the state every 30 months or so.
 However, what the climatologists call "extensive and severe droughts" (in which average precipitation is 50 percent or more below normal over a period of at least 12 months) have been rare in recent years.

-A drought is not merely a period of below-average rainfall; downstate cities which draw water from mammoth Rend Lake suffered no inconvenience as a result of the drought of 1980–81 in southern Illinois, for example, because their water storage capacity was generous enough to more than make up for nature's niggardliness.
+A drought is not merely a period of below-average rainfall; Downstate cities which draw water from mammoth Rend Lake suffered no inconvenience as a result of the drought of 1980–81 in southern Illinois, for example, because their water storage capacity was generous enough to more than make up for nature's niggardliness.
 For a period of below-average precipitation to become a drought requires that human affairs be somehow impaired by a shortage of water.

 Assessing the cost of drought in Illinois is not easy.
 To the urban dweller, drought may mean little more than a switch to watering one's lawn at night instead of during daylight hours.
 To the farm-oriented countryside, drought's effects fall more heavily on the economy.
-It has been estimated that the total cost to Illinoisans of the 1980–81 drought—a drought whose driest six months rank only 13th among the recorded 6-month droughts in Illinois—was $1 billion.
+It has been estimated that the total cost to Illinoisans of the 1980–81 drought—a drought whose driest six months rank only 13th among the recorded six-month droughts in Illinois—was $1 billion.

 Much of this money was lost on the farm.
 Crop yields in some counties in 1980 were more than 37 percent below 1979's bumper crops.
-Individual farm losses have been estimated to range from 512,000 to 520,000.
-Livestock farmers had to haul water when ponds dried up; at a cost of up to $15 for 1,000 gallons, water hauling added as much as 40 cents per day to the cost of keeping animals, not counting the costs of transportation and time.
+Individual farm losses have been estimated to range from $512,000 to $520,000.
+Livestock farmers had to haul water when ponds dried up; at a cost of up to $15 for 1,000 gallons, water hauling added as much as 40 cents per day to the cost of keeping an animal, not counting the costs of transportation and time.
 Low water levels in several of the key barge rivers in Illinois led to curtailed shipping schedules and drops in tonnage allowable on tows, all of which meant it took longer and cost more to move grain to market.
 Rural households also had to haul water—an estimated 12,000 of them during the peak of the drought in February 1981.
 Small towns had to install new pipelines and pumps to connect their thirsty reservoirs to auxiliary water sources; the cost of a single mile of one such typical pipeline at Centralia is estimated to be $370,000.

-It is useful to recall again that these losses occurred during only the 13th worst six-month drought since 1905, and in parts of the state which are not among its richest farming areas.
+It is useful to recall again that these losses occurred during only the thirteenth worst six-month drought since 1905, and in parts of the state which are not among its richest farming areas.
 This dry spell hardly deserves to be mentioned in the same breath as the state's worst droughts which plagued the 1930s.
 Indeed, serious droughts used to be commonplace in Illinois.
-A cluster of droughts bedeviled Illinois between roughly 1910 and 1925, and the 1930s' dry spell was followed by another cycle of shortages in the mid-1950s.
-(It was the spate of reservoir-building and well-digging occasioned by the 1950s' droughts that rendered subsequent, less severe droughts so innocuous in so many Illinois cities.)
+A cluster of droughts bedeviled Illinois between roughly 1910 and 1925, and the 1930s dry spell was followed by another cycle of shortages in the mid-1950s.
+(It was the spate of reservoir-building and well-digging occasioned by the 1950s droughts that rendered subsequent, less severe droughts so innocuous in so many Illinois cities.)
 There has been no really severe drought since the 1950s, however.